CRTC Prize for Excellence in Policy Research: Terms of Reference

 - Selection committee deliberations must adhere to the principle of collegiality.

-- Committee deliberations will be completely confidential.
+- Committee deliberations are completely confidential.

 - In the event that there is no winner in a prize category, the selection committee may award that prize to an additional winner in the other categories.